 Be sure you know the right date and time of the eclipse.
-For example, the eclipse of April 4, 2015 – which will be visible over North America, the Pacific, east Asia, Australia and New Zealand – begins at 10 UTC.
-That is 5 a.m.
+For example, the eclipse of April 4, 2015 – which will be visible over North America, the Pacific, east Asia, Australia and New Zealand – begins at 10:16 UTC.
+For us in North America, that is 5:16 a.m.
 CDT on April 4, 2014.
-So if you hear “April 4″ and plan to watch that evening … you’ll miss the eclipse.
+So if you’re in North America, and you hear “April 4″ and plan to watch that evening … you’ll miss the eclipse.

 You might know that the April 4, 2015 lunar eclipse is the third in a special eclipse series known as a tetrad.
 That’s four total lunar eclipses in a row, with no partial eclipses in between.
 This upcoming lunar tetrad seems to have special significance in Christian culture, due to a book written by pastor John Hagee called Blood Moons.

 2. Select a good place to watch.
 Yes, you can see it from cities or suburbs, but rural locations add clarity to the night sky, plus the sights and sounds and smells that can make an eclipse experience truly memorable.
 There’s a special beauty to watching in a country location, where thousands of stars pop into view and where the landscape around you will darken as the eclipse progresses.

 If possible, the ideal location would have a wide open view of the sky, unobscured by trees or tall buildings.
 City parks or state parks are often good places to watch the skies.
 Check the closing times!
 Or plan to camp out overnight.

 When the eclipse begins, just recline comfortably (lawn chairs are great!) and observe the eclipse.